 McDonald sued his partner because he believed the latter was developing a competing product behind his back.
 Egger started running the competing brand Cake Ballz.
 Even the name of his new business was similar to Sweet Ballz.
 Things between the two partners got to the point where a restraining order was issued.

 The conflict between the founders of Sweet Ballz occurred shortly after the Shark Tank episode that featured the product aired, resulting in a huge missed opportunity for the cake ball company.
 The website(Sweet Ballz) was offline, and the Sweet Ballz domain was even redirected to the Cake Ballz website for a short time.

 Now that the lawsuit is over, the Sweet Ballz website is once again owned by James McDonald.
 The original creator of the Sweet Ballz brand and product.
 However, due to the missed Shark Tank opportunity and the extinction of Cake Ball Company.
-The business is not doing well and McDonald now only runs Sweet Ballz as a side business.
-Consequently, we can consider Sweet Ballz startup as another important Shark Tank Failure.
+The business is not doing well, and McDonald now only runs Sweet Ballz as a side business.
+Consequently, we consider Sweet Ballz startup another important one of Shark Tank Failures.